davidpagnon/Pose2Sim_Blender/README.md

 <br>

 > [!IMPORTANT]
-> If you like it, ⭐ please leave a star ⭐ on the [Pose2Sim_Blender GitHub repository](https://github.com/davidpagnon/Pose2Sim_Blender)!\
+> This project is completely free and open-source: it you like it and find it useful, please consider supporting it!\
-> This project is completely free: this is your chance to support the project and make it more visible to the community.
+> You can help make it more visible and sustainable by ⭐ [Giving us a star](https://github.com/davidpagnon/pose2sim_blender) ⭐ or ❤️ [Becoming a sponsor](https://github.com/sponsors/davidpagnon). ❤️

 > [!IMPORTANT]
 > If you want to contribute to Sports2D or Pose2Sim, please see [How to contribute](#how-to-contribute-and-to-do-list) or join the Discord community! [![Discord](https://img.shields.io/discord/1183750225471492206?logo=Discord&label=Discord%20community)](https://discord.com/invite/4mXUdSFjmt)